Showcasing Indigenous Artist and Studios

 Native Artist Margaret Nazon: Milky Way Starry Night Beaded Work

 Nazon's artwork is characterized by its abstract, whimsical, and beautiful nature, often sparking conversations about our limited understanding of the universe.
-Her piece "Night Sky," also known as "Milky Way, Starry Night #2," exemplifies this, depicting constellations like Ursa Major, Cassiopeia, and Orion, along with black holes, auroras, and a comet, all rendered in multicolored beads.
+Her piece "Night Sky," also known as "Milky Way, Starry Night #2," exemplifies the constellations of Ursa Major, Cassiopeia, and Orion, along with black holes, auroras, and a comet.

 Navajo Crystal Storm Pattern Rug with Valero Stars, c.
 1930s